kma/singularity-jupyter/README.md

 $ singularity run jupyter.img
 ```

-This will start jupyter server on port 8888.
+This will starts jupyter server on port 8888.
 The current directory will be used as the notebook direcory.
 You can connect to the server and select the notebook file [python_heat2d.ipynb](python_heat2d.ipynb).